|

 melech Ha-olam, Borai p'ree ha'aitz.)

-2. Take a bite of the apple slices dipped in honey.
 3. Now say the second part of the prayer, which asks God

 to renew us during the New Year: